-Exam: You will have two midterms and one final exam as scheduled (see the schedule below).
+Exam: You will have two midterms and one final exam.

 Participation: I am a big believer in participation, especially as part of a marketing course: You need to be able to present your thoughts in a discussion and more importantly you need to be able to convince people (i.e. me and the other students in the class) that your argument is valid.
 If you feel uncomfortable speaking in class I strongly suggest you seek another class/section that does not require as much involvement.
 Your participation will be recorded in each class meeting, according to the rubric below:

-A В C D F Contribution Introduces relevant concepts or articles to the conversation OR introduces a substantial new perspective.
-Makes relevant point or provides anecdote.
-Provides response to short question.
-Does not talk in class.
-Does not show up.
-Relevance Builds on previous comment in a new way or explains why student disagrees with previous comment with new ideas.
-Related to topic.
-Provides response to short question.
-Does not talk in class.
-Does not show up.
-Frequency Contributes regularly but does not dominate.
-Talks a little in class OR dominates the discussion.
-Talks once or joins chorus a few times.
-Does not talk in class.
-Does not show up.
+Α В С D F Contribution Introduces relevant concepts or Makes relevant Provides Does not Does not articles to the conversation OR point or provides response to talk in show up. introduces a substantial new anecdote. short class. perspective. question.
+Relevance Builds on previous comment in a Related to topic.
+Provides Does not Does not new way or explains why student response to talk in show up. disagrees with previous comment short class. with new ideas. question.
+Frequency Contributes regularly and Talks a little in most Talks once or Does not Does not thoughtfully classes joins chorus a talk in show up. few times. class.